reachingDef/reveal.js/slides.md

 * callgrind: excellent tool, just too heavy
 * gprof: had a lot of quirks, also not sure if available on target platforms
 * considered other papers and their approach, none really suited mine
-* black box approach: device in the middle ("proxy"), does not allow deep insight

 --

-Solution:
+Solution: home brew instrumentaion
 * small library linked to target code
 * manual insertion of log points into the code
-* relies on clock gettime call
+* relies on clock_gettime call
-* different clock modes (wall clock, NTP independent clock, process / thread time)
-* general: metric function with monotonically rising values necessary

 --

 API
-* log_point(label, ctx, payload)
+* label, time stamp and (optional) payload
 * embracing log points (i.e. start and end label)
 * Usage
         int my_function(...) {